 Gilman Louie has served on our board of directors since the completion of our initial public offering.
-Mr. Louie is a Partner at Alsop Louie Partners, an early-stage, risk-oriented technology venture capital firm which he founded in 2006.
+Mr. Louie is a Partner at Alsop Louie Partners, an early-stage, riskoriented technology venture capital firm which he founded in 2006.
 Mr. Louie was a founder and former CEO of In-Q-Tel, a strategic venture fund created to help enhance national security by connecting the Central Intelligence Agency and U.S. intelligence community with venture-backed entrepreneurial companies from 1999 to 2006.
 Mr. Louie currently serves as Chairman and CEO of Lookingglass Cyber Solutions, Inc. and has been a board member since 2012.
 Mr. Louie also served as Chairman of Vricon, a joint venture between DigitalGlobe and Saab, AB, which was acquired by Maxar Technologies, Inc. in 2020.
 Mr. Louie was recently appointed to the Maxar (NYSE:MAXR) board of directors.
-Mr. Louie built a career as a pioneer in the interactive entertainment industry, with accomplishments that include the design and development of the Falcon F-16 flight simulator as well as being the person who licensed Tetris, the world's most popular computer game, from 1998 which ultimately was acquired by Hasbro Corporation.
+Mr. Louie built a career as a pioneer in the interactive entertainment industry, with accomplishments that include the design and development of the Falcon F-16 flight simulator as well as being the person who licensed Tetris, the world's most popular computer game, from its developers in the Soviet Union.
+During that career, Mr. Louie founded and ran a publicly traded company called Spectrum HoloByte from 1986 to 1998 which ultimately was acquired by Hasbro Corporation.
 Following the acquisition, Mr. Louie served as chief creative officer of Hasbro Interactive and general manager of the Games.com group before becoming CEO of In-Q-Tel.
-He also served as a member of the Markle Foundation Task Force on National Security in the Information Age from 2003 to 2017, served as a member of the Technologies for the United States Senete Select Committee on Intelligence from 2008 to 2017, chaired the commission for Review of Research and Development Programs of the United States Intelligence Community from 2011 to 2012, served as a Board of Visitors from 2015 to 2019.
+He also served as a member of the Markle Foundation Task Force on National Security in the Information Age from 2003 to 2017, served as a member of the Technical Advisory Group for the United States Senate Select Committee on Intelligence from 2008 to 2017, chaired the committee on Persistent Forecasting of Disruptive Technologies for the National Academies from 2009 to 2011, served as a Commissioner of the National Commission for Review of Research and Development Programs of the United States Intelligence Community from 2011 to 2012, ser as a Board of Visitors from 2015 to 2019.
 From 2019-2020, Mr. Louie served as a Special Advisor to the President of the National Intelligence University and was appointed in 2019 and currently serves as a Commissioner of the National Security Commission on Artificial Intelligence.
 Mr. Louie completed the Advanced Management program/International Seniors Management Program at Harvard Business School and received a Bachelor of Science in Business Administration from San Francisco State University.
 We believe Mr. Louie's significant experience in the defense and intelligence sectors in both private and public companies as well as various government positions makes him well-qualified to serve as a member of our board of directors.